 Plaza Mayor is Centro Histórico’s main square, and features two of Lima’s most famous buildings: Palacio de Gobierno and La Catedral de Lima.
 In the gridded streets around the square you will encounter many more examples of baroque colonial architecture, such as Convento Santo Domingo and Monasterio de San Francisco.

 The Rímac River passes through the city just a couple of blocks north of Plaza Mayor.
-On the riverfront, Park La Muralla often hosts festivals and live entertainment.
+On the riverfront, Parque La Muralla often hosts festivals and live entertainment.
 Just along from this spot there is a perfect view of Cerro San Cristóbal, a hill of many-coloured houses that rises up to the north-east.
 You can take a tour bus to the hill from Plaza Mayor every half hour.

 Lima House